brootaylor/brootaylor-v3/src/_content/pages/homepage.md

 permalink: "/index.html"

-date: 2024-02-12T12:13:00
+date: 2024-02-12T13:48:00

 priority: 1
 ---

-I thrive in roles that ***strike a balance between user and developer experiences***, empowering teams to write great code that aligns with their needs and preferences while ensuring a positive user experience. {.call-out}
+I'd [love to hear from you](/contact) if you think I may be able to help out with your next project &mdash; or if you'd just like to connect. 👋 {.call-out}

 Even though I've done this web building thing for a while now, I certainly haven't got it all figured out.
 I'm still learning and I imagine you are as well.

 ---

-I'd [love to hear from you](/contact) if you think I may be able to help out with your next project &mdash; or if you'd just like to say hi. 👋
+{% from "components/core/blockquotes/blockquotes.njk" import blockquote %}
+{%- call blockquote('Paul Davison, Head Of Design', 'https://charanga.com', 'Charanga Music') -%}
+  We got Bruce in to to help us develop a front-end boilerplate / component library as we were inundated with projects and needed a safe pair of hands that could help us achieve quality results with minimal supervision.<br><br>
+  Bruce delivered a high-quality framework that ticks all of the boxes for us.
+And to top it all he’s a great guy to work with, highly professional, he gets on well with everyone and really cares about his work.
+I would not hesitate to hire Bruce again.
+{%- endcall %}